 I’ve never had to string trellis down several 60 foot rows as these people were doing, but I’ve made about do with many types of pea trellises in gardens big and small over the years.
 For a big pea patch in my quarter-acre vegetable garden, I strung three-foot-high chicken wire along cedar stakes cut from scraps gathered at the local mill.
 Still the peas climbed up and over the fence, making for a tangle that always seemed to hide another pod — or several — come picking time.
 In one tiny, short-term plot, I braced an old rose trellis in the ground for the peas to climb up either side.
 Needles to say, they never reached the top.

 Often, necessity has been the mother of invention.
 We’ve braided hemp garden twine across large bamboo wickets, like the kind used in croquet only super-sized, to support our peas.
-One year, we used an old metal bed frame, its wire mesh not very good at comfortably supporting a mattress, but ideal for peas once buried several inches in the ground and tied out at the end with tent stakes.
+One year, we used an old metal bed frame, its wire mesh not very good at comfortably supporting a mattress, but ideal for growing peas once buried several inches in the ground and tied out at the end with tent stakes.
 We’ve constructed teepees out of old bean poles and strung garden twine at intervals around them.
 We’ve allowed peas, planted in squares, to tangle together and support themselves… this wasn’t too effective as the peas tended to trail.
 And we’ve let second plantings curl up corn stalks which seemed to challenge the corn to race ahead.

 Some of what we’ve done has been very attractive (see garden twine and wickets above), beautiful in both form and function.
 Pea trellises are something of an American folk art form.
-There are great ideas for “staking” peas here and here.
+There are great ideas for “staking” peas here.
 Notice how neat and orderly most are.
 We especially like the container teepee made out of green sticks in the first link (yes, peas can be grown in containers; hanging baskets allow them to trail beautifully and climb the hanging chains).
 And notice the portability of the collapsible trellises that fit inside raised beds.
 Great idea!
 What kind of trellises, tents, or assorted supports have you created for your pea vines?
 Now’s the time to start planning, except for those of us who live in zones where it’s time for planting.